Immunotherapy for Mesothelioma

 • When other treatments have failed

-Patients may also be able to access newer immunotherapy medications being tested in clinical trials for pleural and peritoneal mesothelioma.
+Patients may also be able to access immunotherapy drugs being tested in clinical trials.

 “We did three sessions of chemo, and that wasn’t doing anything.
 We started immunotherapy, and after several weeks some of the cancer started to shrink a little bit.”

-Additionally, about 23% of patients treated with these drugs were still alive after 3 years (a figure known as the survival rate).
+About 23% of patients were still alive after 3 years (a figure known as the survival rate).
 Even more impressive, 8 of the patients had their cancer go into complete remission.

 Get Matched With a Mesothelioma Doctor